World War II - 1974

 |

-In 1947 all the whaling ships leave Meydenbauer Bay when American Pacific Whaling goes bankrupt.
+1947 All the whaling ships leave Meydenbauer Bay when American Pacific Whaling goes bankrupt.

 Hunting ships last longer if stored in fresh water.